-Herpes Outbreak & Cold Sore Management - Episodic Treatment
+Herpes Outbreak & Cold Sore Management - Suppressive Treatment

 This treatment plan reviews the risks and benefits of the treatment we are recommending.
 Please make sure to read it and the manufacturer's pamphlet that comes with the medicine.
 The manufacturer's pamphlet contains the full information on interactions, side effects, and other important information you should know about the medicine before you start.

 You have stated that you wish to take medication every day in order to reduce your risk of having herpes outbreaks and spreading the virus (to your sexual partners).
 This is known as “suppressive treatment.”
 The medication you have been prescribed is Valacyclovir, which you are to take 1/2 Tablet 1 time each day.

 If you notice the initial signs of an outbreak while taking this medication, you are to double your dose (to 1 Tablet 1 time a day) for 5 days (only).
 Signs include pain, burning and/or tingling in your genital and/or mouth area, or any sores, blisters and/or ulcers.
 Remember, if started immediately upon noticing initial signs, this can reduce the duration and/or intensity of the outbreak.